-Aligning employee's and company's goals, particularly for investment teams and senior managers with long-term incentive plans, enables us to create a closer "line of sight", further strengthening the link between performance and rewards.
+Aligning employee's and company's goals, particularly for investment teams and senior managers with deferred and indexed compensation plans, enables us to create a closer "line of sight", further strengthening the link between performance and rewards.

 Promoting an element of employee risk-sharing (which we dub "skin in the game"), ensures that investment teams and senior managers are fully committed to the long term performance of the company and its products.